openfisca/openfisca-doc/openfisca-web-api/README.md

 so you don't have to install it on your server.

-It's OK with small applications but if you plan to develop a real application in production, we'll politely ask you to host your own instance of the API (see the [source code repository](https://github.com/openfisca/openfisca-web-api)).
+It's OK with small applications but if you plan to develop a real application in production, we'll politely ask you to host your own instance of the API to reduce the load of our small server.

 The public instance of the Web API is auto-updated and you may want to decide when to upgrade it, otherwise your application may break suddently (see [this issue (in French)](https://github.com/openfisca/openfisca-france/issues/716#issuecomment-288689289) for example).

+To deploy an instance of the Web API in production, please follow [these instructions](https://github.com/openfisca/openfisca-web-api/tree/master/production-config).

 ## Endpoints and JSON payload